 - 12. What happens if I fail to make alimony payments in Nevada?

 Under Nevada NRS 125.150, a court may award alimony to a wife or husband “as appears just and equitable.”1

 In deciding whether to award alimony, the court may consider the following factors:

 - The financial condition of each spouse (spouse’s income),

 - The nature and value of the property owned by each spouse,

 - The contribution of each spouse to the marriage’s community property,

 - The duration of the marriage,

 - The income, earning capacity, age, and health of both spouses,

-- The standard of living to which the spouses were accustomed during marriage,
+- The standard of living to which the spouses were accustomed during the marriage,

 - The career, before the marriage, of the spouse receiving alimony,